corner imagecorner image FeaturesPluginsPlatformDocs & SupportCommunityPartners

 Setting Up the Paint Application

 In this section, you create the structure of your application.
 You first need to create an application skeleton, which you can do via a wizard.
-The application depends on a library, so you will also create a library wrapper module that will contain the library's JAR file.
-Finally, you will create the module that will contain your code.
+Then you will create the module that will contain your code.

 Creating the Application Skeleton